 Do not forget the autoresponder!

-Some of us may have decades of experience in marketing, but each of us is guilty of forgetting to talk to their list at least once (unless of course there’s something to sell).
+Some of us may have decades of experience in email marketing strategy creation, but each of us is guilty of forgetting to talk to their list at least once (unless of course there’s something to sell).
 This is where Autoresponders can come to the rescue.
 Like the hero without the cape, an autoresponder can keep in touch with your subscribers on your behalf, even when you are vacationing in Hawaii.

 This has a huge benefit – when you need to announce new products or sales, you can be sure that you have already been in touch for the past month or the past six months.
 Always schedule your autoresponder in advance, so you know the frequency of your emails.
 Try to stick to the frequency you promised in your introductory newsletter.
 Several emails a day and you should know you are pushing your subscribers hard to hit that unsubscribe button!
 If you find yourself asking, “Should I be sending this mail?”, Then you should possibly refrain from sending that one!
 Send limited but valuable mail even when using the autoresponder.